Bulkowski’s Market & Stock Trend Study

 You can think of the rows as reversals or continuations of the general market.
 When the market reversed, it led to better stock performance (more winning trades).
 When the market continued its trend, fewer winners appeared.

-The results suggest that you buy when the market is falling and hold long enough for the market to pull your stock higher.
+The results suggest buying when the market is falling and holding long enough for the market to pull your stock higher.

 In the next test, I counted each profitable trade as $+1 and each losing trade as $-1.
 This shielded the results from trades with huge profits so that each trade had an equal weight.
 (I also substituted the actual profits and losses but the results didn’t change).
 I used the 3 moving averages for the S&P 500 index and mapped whether the total trades (the sum of the +1 and -1 scores) worked better if the average was trending up or down.
 Unlike test 1, I did not look at the trend of the index on the sale date, only the buy date.
 The reason for this is you can’t tell what will happen to the market after you buy the stock (such as a 9/11 attack).